 There are lots of additional air vents, channeling, and breathable materials that make up the full-face helmet, yet the helmet tends to retain heat.
-It is hotter compared to the open-face helmets.
-Riders can use a hydration pack to help keep cool and well hydrated.
+It is hotter compared to open-face helmets.
+Riders can use a hydration pack to help keep cool and well-hydrated.

-- Provides a greater amount of protection, protects the entire face.
+- Provides a greater amount of protection, and protects the entire face.

 - It covers the mouth entirely protecting your teeth.

-- Can provide protection from the cold wind, debris, rocks, and insects.
+- It can provide protection from the cold wind, debris, rocks, and insects.

-- They are more bulky and heavy than open-face helmets.
+- They are bulkier and heavier than open-face helmets.

 Some people ride without helmets, and they feel they will never have an accident and hit their heads.
 It only takes one time for everything to change completely, remember the consequences for such an error are much greater than any other type of injury.

 Accidents can happen irrespective of how skilled you are.
-The full-face helmet is highly recommended whenever you ride but note that wearing protective gear does not guarantee an accident-free ride.
+A full-face helmet is highly recommended whenever you ride but note that wearing protective gear does not guarantee an accident-free ride.

 A false sense of security can lead to overconfidence which in turn makes you careless.
-Do not feel you are superman because you are covered in protective gear, always ride to your ability.
+Do not feel you are superman because you are covered in protective gear, always riding to your ability.
 If you need maximum protection, go for a full-face helmet.
-It might be a little uncomfortable, yet it can save your life.
+It might be a little uncomfortable, but it can save your life.

 I believe the older you get the more you realize that you still want to be able to work daily and support your family or take care of your bills.
 One of the best rules in riding is to stick to whatever makes you feel safest, not what makes you feel comfortable.
 Full-face helmet types remain the best way to keep your head and face safe from injuries in case you have an accident.